 Are Diwan and the Courtyard Café open?

 – Yes.
-Diwan and Courtyard Café are both open, with strict new safety measures, including enhanced cleaning protocols.
-As of October 10, 2020, only outdoor dining as public health guidelines currently prohibit in-restaurant dining in the City of Toronto.
+Diwan and Courtyard Café will both be open with strict new safety measures, including enhanced cleaning protocols.

-– Diwan is open from 11:30 am to 2:30 pm Tuesdays through Sunday.
-Friday and Saturday dinner service (5 pm to 8 pm) will commence on August 21.
+Diwan is open Friday to Sunday, with lunch service from 11:30 am to 2:30 pm, and dinner service from 5 pm to 8 pm.